Trusted Quote logo

 We’re not kidding.

 Let's think about the cost another way.
-What was the grand total, including tax and tip, for your last meal at Chili’s?
-For the cost of a sit-down family meal every month, you could give your loved ones peace of mind and security.
+What was the grand total, including tax and tip, for your last meal at a sit-down restaurant like Chili’s?
+For the cost of a family meal every month, you could give your loved ones peace of mind and security.
 We think it’s worth passing on the apple-smoked-hickory-lickety-splickety-chicken-crispy-nugget-nacho-munchers platter.

 If you're the type who needs hard facts, we've got those, too.
 Rates differ by age, gender, location, and amount and type of coverage, but on average, a 38-year-old male who doesn't smoke and is in good health (the "preferred plus" rate class) can get the following: